uptane/uptane.github.io/governance.md

 the Uptane Alliance will standardize the
 Uptane open-source software in order to ensure that manufacturers and suppliers follow best practices for updates within the automotive industry.
-As an ISTO organization, the Uptane ALliance will also be able to draw on a number of other benefits, including non-profit status, and access to IEEE resources, such as conferences and publications.
+As an ISTO organization, the Uptane Alliance will also be able to draw on a number of other benefits, including non-profit status, and access to IEEE resources, such as conferences and publications.

-As an ISTO alliance, Uptane has officially formed a Board of Directors and is governed by a set of bylines.
+As an ISTO alliance, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylines.
 The Board of Directors are:

 * Justin Cappos of NYU Tandon School of Engineering